BWeng20/jSVG/README.md

   In order to show "correct" time with such a clock, you must remove any rotation from the clock hand elements, so that the hands show “12:00:00”.<br>
   The animation simply rotates the elements and does not know the original orientation.
+  This is a programmatic animation, NOT an scripted SVG animation.
+The animator-classes access sub-elements by id and modify attributes of the shape (transformation-matrix or other).
+Not more.

+  You have to select the matching elements from the combos and the rotation center (in the elements user-space).

 The demonstration app SVGViewer has an option to paint the SVG "along a path".
 In Java2D the outline of each Shape can be iterated.
 With some maths it's easy to calculate